Posted on 16 Comments

 8.4V Capable: No

-Detailed CHAServo LV06 Data
+Detailed Chaservo LV06 Data

-LV06 is a sub-micro size servo, which weighs just under 6 grams.
-At the same time, it’s capable of providing a torque that some bigger-size servos can’t reach…
+At the same time, it’s capable of providing a torque that some bigger servos can’t reach…

-LV stands for Low Voltage, meaning that this servo is designed to run on the single-cell lipo at its best.
-Worth mentioning that the High Voltage (HV06) servo of the same size is also provided by CHAServo.
+LV stands for Low Voltage, meaning that this servo is designed to run on a single-cell lipo at its best.

-The general feeling is that the servo is undoubtedly thinner than a previous “size champion” – KST X06, and will be a great option for any DLG glider.
+The general feeling is that the servo is undoubtedly thinner than a previous “size champion” – KST X06- and will be a great option for any DLG glider.

-CHAServo DS06 [Digital]
+Chaservo DS06 [Digital]

 Centering: 5/5